 $0: probability 20%

 Entity A decides do adopt an expected value approach and include $13,000 in transaction price as variable consideration ($20,000 x 50% + $10,000 x 30% + $0 x 20%).
-Entity A considered all the factors relating to constraining estimates of variable consideration listed in IFRS 15.57 and concluded that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur when the uncertainty associated with the variable consideration is subsequently resolved.
+Entity A considered all the factors relating to constraining estimates of variable consideration listed in IFRS 15.57 and concluded that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur when the uncertainty is resolved.
 Total transaction price, including estimated variable consideration, amounts to $63,000.
-If the entity completes the work in 6 to 8 months, the revenue reversal will amount to only $3,000 (5% of total transaction price), which is an insignificant percentage when applied to total transaction price (see also IFRS 15.BC217).
+If the entity completes the work in 6 to 8 months, the revenue reversal will amount to only $3,000 (5% of total transaction price), which is an insignificant percentage when applied to the total transaction price (see also IFRS 15.BC217).

 It is worth noting that the expected value approach limits, to some extent, the likelihood of significant reversal in the amount of cumulative revenue recognised, because the probabilities are by definition taken into account when assessing the amount of variable consideration.